Fraser Basin Council

 Greener driving

 You can help clear the air!
-Here are some of the ways.
+Here are a few of the ways.

 Individuals

 • Drive less.
-Consider using sustainable transportation options such as carpooling, transit, cycling or walking whenever possible.
+Consider using sustainable transportation options such as transit carpooling, cycling or walking whenever possible.
 If you need to drive, combine errands to reduce the number of trips (& time) you take.
 Except in traffic, remember to turn off your engine if you're otherwise going to idle for more than 10 seconds.
-Learn why it's great to Turn Your Key and Be Idle Free!

 • Consider low-emission vehicles.
 Could an electric, hybrid or other clean energy vehicle work for your family?
 The City of Kamloops has free, public EV charging stations and has flagged some of the benefits of going electric.
 Check it out!

 • If you burn wood, take steps to burn more cleanly.
 Put an insert in your fireplace and cure your firewood properly.
-Three are incentives to switch out old wood stoves for cleaner burning options through the Woodstove Exchange Program — so don't miss out!
+Three are incentives to retire or switch out old wood stoves for cleaner burning options— so don't miss out!
 Learn more about burning cleaner via the online Wood Smoke Education Course, a portal developed by FBC's Prince George team.

 • Avoid open burning.
 Compost organic materials at home or take them to the City's compost facilities.
 If you do open burn, obey all applicable bylaws (p.14-19) and conditions of permits.